mark-watson/Java-AI-Book/manuscript/wordnet.md

 - banking concern
 - banking company

-So it does not make too much sense to try to maintain a data map of synonyms for a given word.
-It does make some sense to try to use some information about the context of a word.
-We did this with some degree of accuracy by using the part of speech tagger from the last chapter on OpenNLP to at least determine that a word in a sentence is a noun or a verb, and thus limit the mapping of possible synonyms for the word in its current context.
+So it does not make too much sense to try to maintain a data map of synonyms for a given word unless we use the word sense or a word in the context of a sentence.

 ### Using WordNet Synonyms to Improve Document Clustering

-Another suggestion for a WordNet-based project is to use the OpenNLP part of speech to identify the probable part of speech for each word in all text documents that you want to cluster, and augment the documents with synset (synonym) data.
+Another suggestion for a OpenNLP and WordNet-based project is to use the OpenNLP part of speech to identify the probable part of speech for each word in all text documents that you want to cluster, and augment the documents with WordNet synset (synonym) data.
 You can then cluster the documents similarly to how we used a "bag of words" in the earlier chapter **Natural Language Processing** but instead of counting word frequencies, count composite word/part-of-speech token frequencies as well as implied synonym-word/part-of-speech token frequencies.